Back to Silas S. Brown's home page

 - A fork of Maps.Me offline maps without the advertisements.

-The current version can crash if you let it download maps by itself; a workaround is to use the old version 9.1.8 of upstream Maps.Me to download maps from June 2019, and the current Axet fork to use them (don't update).
+- Version 9.1.8 is the last to work on Android 4, but can crash if you let it download maps by itself: a workaround is to use the old version 9.1.8 of upstream Maps.Me to download maps from June 2019, and the Axet fork to use them (don't update).

-I cannot recommend the unmodified Maps.Me because I saw it carry advertising for scam get-rich-quick schemes, but Axet's "ad-free" fork (if set up correctly) may be useful for navigating in areas where OSM data is better than Google data, or when walking directions are required.
+- I cannot recommend the unmodified Maps.Me because I saw it carry advertising for scam get-rich-quick schemes and gambling apps.
+But Axet's "ad-free" fork (if set up correctly) may be useful for navigating in areas where OSM data is better than Google data, or when walking directions are required.

 - If you only need Google-level data, their Maps app now has "advanced options" to download areas of your choosing for offline use (with some exceptions e.g. mainland China), so you could just use that.

-- iOS has only the original Maps.Me which I cannot recommend (see above).
+- iOS has only the original Maps.Me which I cannot recommend.
 It has a build of OsmAnd, but the unpaid version of this build is limited to 5 map downloads without updates.
-(OsmAnd is also slightly less responsive as it doesn't pre-render so much, but the difference is not great on a reasonably-capable iPhone.)
+(OsmAnd is also less responsive as it doesn't pre-render as much, but the difference is not great on a reasonably-capable iPhone.)